lu2000luk/Redirector/README.md

 # Redirector
-A redirect system for static websites.
+A dynamic redirect system for static websites.
 Using Vercel KV Database and SvelteKit

 ## How to use
 1. Fork the repo